Shorting on Perps Below Sell Walls

 Best for: Less experienced traders, uncertain market conditions, or lower-quality walls

-- Set Time Limits: Consider exiting positions if price hovers just below the wall for extended periods
+- Time limits: If price just sits below the wall for days, consider closing.

 Scenario